Explore ChatGPT’s Costly Ads: Visibility at a Premium

 FAQs

-What metrics are advertisers given for ChatGPT ads?
+What data do advertisers get from ChatGPT ads?

-Advertisers receive basic metrics like total impressions or clicks.
-The post notes there is no insight into actions such as purchases.
+Advertisers are described as receiving basic metrics such as total impressions or clicks.
+The article says they do not get deeper insight into actions like purchases.

-Ads will be shown to users on ChatGPT’s free and lower-cost Go tiers.
-They will not be shown to users under 18 or in conversations about sensitive topics.
+The post says ads will initially be available to users on ChatGPT’s free and lower-cost Go tiers.
+It also says ads will not be shown to users under 18 or in conversations about sensitive topics such as mental health or politics.

 Comments